WO-Connor/TCF_Knockout/README.md

 Saves modules with gene names for use with Enrichr.

 ### Chunk 25: bcatColnotlists
-Reads in lists of [$\beta$ Catenin regulated genes](https://aasldpubs.onlinelibrary.wiley.com/doi/pdf/10.1002/hep.26924).
+Reads in lists of [$\beta$-Catenin regulated genes](https://aasldpubs.onlinelibrary.wiley.com/doi/pdf/10.1002/hep.26924).

 ### Chunk 26: F2G
-Performs a hypergeometric test on each module with both $\beta$ catenin lists.
+Performs a hypergeometric test on each module with both $\beta$-Catenin lists.

 ### Chunk 27: ST2
 Creates supplement table 2.